-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Nissan Leaf 30 kWh was available from September 2015 until February 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Nissan Leaf 30 kWh.

 A new model of the Nissan Leaf 30 kWh (2015) is available: Nissan Leaf (2018).

-The Nissan Leaf 30 kWh has a Recommend Retail Price (RRP) of £30,325 and an On The Road Price (OTR) of £30,290.
+The Nissan Leaf 30 kWh had a Recommend Retail Price (RRP) of £30,290 and an On The Road Price (OTR) of £30,325.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Nissan Leaf 30 kWh is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Nissan Leaf 30 kWh is £25,790.
+The Nissan Leaf 30 kWh was eligible for a Plug-In Car Grant (PICG) of £4,500.
+The OTR Price including the PICG for the Nissan Leaf 30 kWh is £25,825.